Kattradhu Thamizh: Release and reception

-The film was released on 5 October 2007 alongside Pasupathi c/o Rasakkapalayam, Thavam and Veeramum Eeramum.
+The film was initially scheduled for releasing on 28 September 2007.
+It was released a week later, on 5 October alongside Pasupathi c/o Rasakkapalayam, Thavam and Veeramum Eeramum.
 Pavithra Srinivasan of Rediff.com wrote that Kattradhu Thamizh was a "hard-hitting film", while giving it 3.5 out of 5.
 She praised debutant director Ram and actor Jeeva's performance as Prabhakar, who she says, "leads you through dimensions that are frankly amazing".
-Manasvini of Kalki praised the acting of star cast, Yuvan's music, Kathir's cinematography and Ram's direction but felt protagonist's characterisation feels ambiguous and too many flashbacks confusing the viewers and concluded saying despite flaws, this film strongly conveyed love with depth and horrors of poverty with pain.
+Manasvini of Kalki praised the acting of the star cast, Yuvan's music, Kathir's cinematography and Ram's direction but felt the protagonist's characterisation feels ambiguous and too many flashbacks confusing the viewers and concluded saying despite flaws, this film strongly conveyed love with depth and horrors of poverty with pain.